openwga hosting Plans & Pricing

 - /docs/app2/WEB-INF

-With this layout the following contexts can be deployed:
+With this layout the following application contexts will be created:

 - docs.mydomain.com/